|To:||All Educational Toy Division Engineers|

 |Subject:||Educational toy project progress reports|

 Following the successful oral presentations by our engineering teams, we have decided to have each team go forward with its prototype educational toy.
 To help us monitor project status, each team will submit a progress report halfway through the project.
 This report, which you will submit in memo format, will include all activities from project initiation to that date.
-Please submit your report in memo format.
-You are expected to include a Gantt chart.
+It will also include future plans, and will depict your entire project plan in a Gantt chart.
 The purpose of this memo is to describe the details of your progress report.

 The progress report (also known as the "status report" or "interim report") is an interim summary and evaluation of the project, aimed at management (in this case, the senior management of Little Toy Blue).
 In essence, you are trying to make the case that your project is on track and that the resources allotted to it are being well spent.
 You do this by

 Therefore, it will include the following content elements:

 This is a team assignment.
 Thus, you must work together, dividing up the work fairly, and each person on your team will receive the same grade on this report.
 Each person should sign the College of Engineering's Honor Pledge on the last page of the assignment.
 This step is essential because unsigned work cannot receive a grade.
 The Honor Pledge is: "I have neither given nor received unauthorized aid on this assignment, nor have I concealed any violations of the Honor Code."
 For the purposes of a team report, substitute "we" for "I".

-Feel free to contact Dr. Hildinger with questions.
+Feel free to contact Dr. Hildinger or Dr. McCaffery with questions.